-This exhibition charts the photographic exploration of architectural, open and interior space by six artists from the Baltic States and Russia, and reveals a range of artistic photographic practices in Eastern Europe from the 1970s to the present.
+This exhibition in collaboration with AA School of Architecture in Bedford Square charts the photographic exploration of architectural, open and interior space by six artists from the Baltic States and Russia, and reveals a range of artistic photographic practices in Eastern Europe from the 1970s to the present.

 There are intimate polaroids by filmmaker Andrey Tarkovsky, taken in Italy during the filming of Nostalgie in 1983, written in collaboration with the distinguished screenwriter Tonino Guerra.
 Tarkovsky, born in 1932 in the Volga region, is considered by many to be one of the world’s greatest filmmakers.
 Although he made just eight feature films before his life was cut short by cancer at the age of 54, each is an artistic masterpiece and a landmark in world cinema.

 The technical, architectural images by St Petersburg photographer Vladimir Antoshenkov highlight the delicate details of industrial landmarks.
 Although little known in the West, Antoshenkov is one of the founding figures of architectural photography in St Petersburg, where he was born in 1933.
 His work is at once a survey and a study of the city.

 Gintautas Trimakas was born in Vilnius, Lithuania in 1958.
 He has taught photography at the Vilnius Academy of Arts since 1994.
 He started taking photographs in the 1980s, and is now considered as one of the most important Lithuanian conceptual photographers.
 ‘Exits’ was taken in Nida on the Baltic coast in 2013, part of a series of 36 photographs capturing a number of wooden tracks that lead to the beach.